f5devcentral/f5-big-iq-lab/docs/class5/module8/lab4.rst

     },

-.. note:: In case the onboarding task fail, look at the error message, correct and retry.
+.. note:: In case the onboarding task fails, look at the error message, make necessary fix to the DO declaration and retry.
-          If the first attempt fails after setting the admin password, you will need to remove the ``"targetSshKey": { .. },`` and ``"admin": { "class": "User", ... }`` sections and add ``"targetPassphrase": "u7BnD@4f5",`` under ``targetUsername``.
+          If the first attempt fails after setting the admin password, you may need to remove the ``"targetSshKey": { .. },`` and ``"admin": { "class": "User", ... }`` sections and add ``"targetPassphrase": "u7BnD@4f5",`` under ``targetUsername`` to the declaration.

-12. Repeat the same steps to onboard the 2nd VE.
+13. Repeat the same steps to onboard the 2nd VE.
 Don't forget to update all the necessary highlited values.

 .. code-block:: yaml
    :linenos: